Battle of Urga

-The Battle of Urga was a battle to restore Mongolian independence.
-During 1 to 4 February 1921, Ungern's army defeated the numerically superior Chinese garrison and subsequently liberated Mongolia from Chinese occupation.
+The Battle of Urga was a battle in the Russian civil war.
+During 1 to 4 February 1921, White Russian soldiers under Baron Roman von Ungern-Sternberg defeated the numerically superior Chinese garrison and subsequently liberated Mongolia from Chinese occupation.

 Background

-In July 1919, Chinese troops under the command of General Xu Shuzheng occupied Urga, the capital of Mongolia, which had declared independence from China.
-The khanate's autonomy was eliminated, the Mongolian national government was dissolved, and Bogdo Khan himself was placed under house arrest.
+In July 1919, Chinese troops under the command of General Xu Shuzheng occupied Urga, the capital of the Bogd Khanate of Mongolia, which had declared independence from China in 1911.
+Mongolia had officially been under Chinese control since the Kyakhta Treaty of 1915, but China had not previously been able to assert control over the territory, and Mongolia continued to act as an independent state with the Bogd Khan as its leader.
+In 1919, the khanate's autonomy was eliminated, the Mongolian national government was dissolved, and Bogd Khan was placed under house arrest.

 In the autumn of 1920, General Ungern-Sternberg's Asiatic Cavalry Division, pressed by the Red Army, entered Mongolia from Dauria.
-Ungern, having not received a pass from the Chinese to march on Troitskosavsk, decided to immediately storm.
+Ungern-Sternberg, having not received a pass from the Chinese to march on Troitskosavsk, decided to immediately storm the city.
 The first unsuccessful assault took place between 26–27 October and 1–4 November 1920, when the Chinese garrison, seizing the initiative from the attackers and taking advantage of significant numerical superiority and better material support, managed to disperse the division that had retreated to the Tereljiin Gol River in the upper reaches of Tuul, and then to Kerulen.
-Ungern, however, did not abandon the plan to capture the capital.
+Ungern-Sternberg, however, did not abandon the plan to capture the capital.